 1 Tbsp (15 ml) chia seeds

-1 scoop rice-only protein powder (I used NutriBiotic)
+1 scoop plain or vanilla protein powder (I used NutriBiotic)

 1-1/2 cups unsweetened milk of choice (I used vanilla rice milk)